learn-co-curriculum/doubly-linked-list/README.md

 **Fork and then clone me!**

 Today we'll be implementing a Doubly Linked List.
-A Doubly Linked List is like a singly-linked list, except it has an extra piece of data on each Node: a `prev` pointer that points to the previous Node.
+A Doubly Linked List is like a singly-linked list, except it has an extra attribute on each Node: a `prev` pointer that points to the previous Node.

 ![Linked List](./linked_list.png)

 ## Implement a Doubly Linked List

+For this challenge, assume that only one Node is added at a time, including upon initialization of a new list.

 ### 1. Modify the `Node` Class